 In addition to the above, this breed also has a higher risk for the following health conditions:

-Although her long coat is beautiful, it does increase your Himmie’s risk of hairballs, so consider feeding her a cat food formulated to help control hairballs, like Pro Plan Focus Hairball Management Chicken & Rice Formula or Purina ONE Hairball Formula.
+Although her long coat is beautiful, it does increase your Himmie’s risk of hairballs, so consider feeding her a cat food formulated to help control hairballs, like Pro Plan Specialized Hairball Management Chicken & Rice Formula or Purina ONE Hairball Formula.
 Their sedentary nature can also lead to weight gain, so a weight control formula like Pro Plan Weight Management or Purina ONE Healthy Metabolism might be beneficial.

 To explore other products for your Himalayan, see our Product Selector.

-For your Himalayan kitten, select a complete and balanced kitten food such as Purina Kitten Chow Nurture, Pro Plan Focus Kitten Chicken & Rice Formula or Purina ONE Healthy Kitten so she gets the essential nutrients needed for healthy growth and development during her first year of life.
+For your Himalayan kitten, select a complete and balanced kitten food such as Purina Kitten Chow Nurture, Pro Plan Specialized Kitten Chicken & Rice Formula or Purina ONE Healthy Kitten so she gets the essential nutrients needed for healthy growth and development during her first year of life.